aptech/docs/docs/CR-bessely.rst

     :param n: the order of the Bessel function.
 Nonintegers will be truncated to an integer.
     :type n: NxK matrix or P-dimensional array where the last two dimensions are NxK

-    :param x:
-    :type x: LxM matrix or P-dimensional array where the last two dimensions are LxM, ExE conformable with n.
+    :param x: where the last two dimensions are LxM, ExE conformable with n.

-    :returns: y, max(N,L) by max(K,M) matrix or P-dimensional array where the last two dimensions are max(N,L) by max(K,M).
+    :type x: LxM matrix or P-dimensional array

+    :return y:  where the last two dimensions are max(N,L) by max(K,M).

+    :type y: max(N,L) by max(K,M) matrix or P-dimensional array

 Examples
 ----------------